rpede/aspnet_security/session_management.md

 and
 [ObservableValue](https://docs.oracle.com/javase/8/javafx/api/javafx/beans/value/ObservableValue.html)
 in Java/JavaFX.
-It acts as a sequence that you can append operations to (like a Stream), and you can listen to changes (like ObservableValue).
+In that it acts as a sequence that you can chain operations to like a Stream.
+And you can notified about changes like ObservableValue.

-You can learn more about them by reading [RxJS Primer](https://www.learnrxjs.io/learn-rxjs/concepts/rxjs-primer).
+You can learn more about Observables by reading [RxJS Primer](https://www.learnrxjs.io/learn-rxjs/concepts/rxjs-primer).

-Anyway, the only thing we need to concern ourselves with right now is how to tap into errors.
+Anyway, the only thing we need to concern ourselves with right now, is how to tap into errors.

 So replace the intercept method with: